 I’d had grits a few times over the years but not until this last winter did I discover their versatility and utter deliciousness.
 And though I know they can be served just about any way under the sun my favorite rendition is pretty simple: lots of pepper and any kind of sauteed greens.
 Simple, like I said.

-As for Gastro Gabe, he lived in the deep South for a few years (hence the SEC reference) so naturally, one would think he’d have an opinion, but in reality he never ate them.
+As for my favorite man, he lived in the deep South for a few years (hence the SEC reference) so naturally, one would think he’d have an opinion, but in reality he never ate them.
 I know.
 It’s like HOW?
 Did he live under a rock or something?
 Oh right, he was in the military and played football there too … so maybe he was under a rock.
 Regardless, he loves them now … as for Gone with the Wind, he’s also never seen it.
 I mean it must have been one hell of a rock.
 Am I right?